otto-torino/otto-torino.github.io/_posts/2019-10-14-cookierulez.md

 ## Interested?

-If you want to know more about Cookierulez, or use it to forget about cookies, then just [contact us](mailto:mail@otto.to.it) we'll help you setting up a proper solution.
+If you want to know more about Cookierulez, or use it and forget about the issue, then just [contact us](mailto:mail@otto.to.it): we'll help you setting up the best solution.